NeonGeckoCom/neon-docs/docs/skill_development/skill-types/fallback-skill.md

 ## Fallback **Skill** order of precedence

 The Fallback **Skills** all have a priority and will be checked in order from low priority value to high priority value.
 If a Fallback **Skill** can handle the **Utterance** it will create a response and return `True`.
 After this no other Fallback **Skills** are tried.
-This means the priority for Fallbacks that can handle a _broad_ range of queries should be _high_ \(80-100\) and Fallbacks that only responds to a very specific range of queries should be higher \(20-80\).
+This means the priority for Fallbacks that can handle a _broad_ range of queries should be _high_ \(80-100\) and Fallbacks that only respond to a very specific range of queries should be higher \(20-80\).
 The more specific, the lower the priority value.

 ## Creating a Fallback **Skill**